t-nissie/fft_check_mpi/README.md

 fft_check_mpi.F can be compiled both in flat MPI and in OpenMP+MPI hybrid parallelization.
 In many cases of large scale 3-dimensional FFT, flat MPI is more efficient than hybrid parallelization.
+Sometimes, however, using OpenMP+MPI hybrid parallelization is a good idea, because you can easily get much higher speed only with small changes of code.

 Table I. Performance measurements of 256<sup>3</sup> 3-dimentional FFT on FX10.
 Conditions are real<->complex, out-of-place, double precision, without final transposition and without padding.